DangerDanny/Test_2020FC/docs/Trial_Set_Up/README.md

   - Add the Start and End dates for this Trial, plus any additional notes.
 (Trials should typically be for a maximum period of one (1) week)
   - On the New Event record, select Type = Trials.
-  - Users (From the top right of the page, select Add Invitees to add all the users you want to have trial access.)
+  - Users (From the top right of the page, select Add Invitees to add all the users you want to have trial access to.)
   - Make sure that you link the Trial to an Opportunity – there will be no trials without Opportunities.
   - Then, select the Product(s) and sector(s) you want the Trial to cover.
   - Finally, select Activity Stage = Trial-Requested

 - Brittany will review and check the Trial has all details needed.
 She will then set to Trial – Approved (Note: if necessary, Brittany will check with me (TC) to authorize Fleet, Forecast, MROP access)

-- Sarah, Victoria, Tim will set-up required access and mark status to Trial – Active:
+- Sarah, Victoria, Tim will set up the required access and mark status to Trial – Active:

-  - AWIN trial access details will be sent (by Victoria, Sarah) to the salesperson to send on to the customer.
+  - AWIN trial access details will be sent (by Victoria, Sarah) to the salesperson to send to the customer.
 AWIN trials will include the relevant Market Briefings.
   - (GoodData) Fleet, MROP, Forecast trial access details will be sent (by Tim) direct to the customer, copying the salesperson.

 - Trials will continue until the End Date when they will be marked as Trial – Ended